 The Whole Truth is hosted by David Eisenhower, noted historian and author, professor at the Annenberg School of Communications at the University of Pennsylvania, and, of course, grandson and namesake of President Dwight D. Eisenhower.

-The Whole Truth with David Eisenhower is currently appearing monthly on WHYY and will air nationally starting in April 2016.
+Season 3 of The Whole Truth with David Eisenhower will begin airing on WHYY in March 2018 and will air nationally in May 2018!

 You're entitled to your own opinion...but not your own facts